The Prophet's Scroll

-The prophet is God's precious vessel!
+The prophet is G-d's precious vessel!

 Touch not mine anointed, and do my prophets no harm.
 (Psalm 105:15)

 , so every prediction was literally fulfilled!
-He gave only sound advice to Israel, so all his counsels were received as coming from God!
+He gave only sound advice to Israel, so all his counsels were received as coming from G-d!
 Samuel was also the prophet who anointed David, the "future" king of Israel!
 (Picture ↑)

 Facts of Samuel's Life Story!